easybuilders/easybuild-tutorial/docs/2025-LUST/1_Intro/1_07_configuration.md

     There are two more admin-only configuration modules for EasyBuild.
 The main one is ``EasyBuild-production`` which is used for software installations in the central software stack.
-    The other one is ``EasyBuild-infrastructure`` which is used to install infrastructure modules that need to be installed in a pure Lmod hierarchy, e.g., the modules that load the toolchains.
+    The other one is ``EasyBuild-infrastructure`` which can be used to install infrastructure modules that need to be installed in a pure Lmod hierarchy, e.g., the modules that do the EasyBuild configuration (though these are currently not installed through EasyBuild) and the compiler toolchain modules.

 ---